MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/assign-generic-resource-po.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 In addition to booking and assigning named or real resources to your project, you can assign generic resources to project tasks.
-These resources can serve as placeholders for named resources until you are ready to staff your project with named resources.
+These resources can serve as placeholders for named resources until you're ready to staff your project with named resources.

 1. In Project Operations, open the **Project** record and on the **Tasks** tab, then select the resource selector under the **Assigned to** column.
 Here select the three dots and then **Add generic resource**.

 ![Creating and assigning a generic team member.](media/add-generic-resource.png)

-This will open the **Quick Create: Project Team Member** panel.
+This opens the **Quick Create: Project Team Member** panel.

 2. Enter the role and any other desired fields of the generic resource team member and then click **Save**.

 ![Generic team member quick create.](media/generic-resource-quick-create.png)

-3. After you have created the new generic resource team member, it is assigned to the task.
+3. After you create the new generic resource team member, it's assigned to the task.
 You can continue to assign that generic resource to other tasks in the task schedule.

 ![Assigning existing generic team member to tasks.](media/assign-generic-resource.png)

-4. After you have assigned the generic resource, you can generate a resource requirement and fulfill it by directly booking or submitting a resource request to a resource manager.
+4. After you assign the generic resource, you can generate a resource requirement and fulfill it by directly booking or submitting a resource request to a Resource Manager.

 ![Generating a requirement for a generic team member.](media/generate-requirement.png)